What are the advantages of a true Premed major?

 Essentials of Cell Biology

-Bio 202 is a required course for biological science majors and is designed to develop logical thinking and problem-solving skills.
+Bio 202 is a required course for biological science students and is designed to develop logical thinking and problem-solving skills.
 In this course molecular biology principles that underlie upper-level biology courses are developed at a much higher level than is possible during the freshman year.

 Human Physiology and Anatomy I & II

-Bio 320-321 are specifically designed for Premed majors and emphasize a deep understanding of physiology through experimentation using computer interfaces.
+Bio 320-321 are specifically designed for Premed students and emphasize a deep understanding of physiology through experimentation using computer interfaces.
 Anatomy is taught in the context of human cadaver dissection by an MD.
 This course contrasts with Bio 303-304 Human Anatomy & Physiology for allied health majors.

 Student Medical Internship